strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/RITA/ACHunter2.md

 4. In the whattime dataset what is the FQDN for the C2 server?
 What does the interval look like?
 Why would an attacker use a domain like this?

 5. In the fiestac2 dataset what is the issues with the MIME data for 68.183.138.51?
-Also, what is the issue with the user agent strings? *Hint* over over the i for more information.
+Also, what is the issue with the user agent strings? *Hint* hover over the i for more information.

 ***
 <b><i>Continuing the course? </br>[Next Lab](/IntroClassFiles/Tools/IntroClass/nessus/Nessus.md)</i></b>